ravikiran438/prelaunchr/README.md

 # Prelaunchr app  on OpenShift #
-Quickstart rails 4.2.0 application for openshift.
+Quickstart guide for deploying the application to openshift.

 The easiest way to install this application is to use the [OpenShift Instant Application][template].
 If you'd like to install it